 River & Coastal Cleanups

 In the early days these cleanups were usually implemented with help from Humboldt State University’s (HSU) Natural Resources Club to address the problem of illegal dumping.
-Annual events involved a mix of local volunteers along with a dozen or more Natural Resources Club members to cleanup illegal dump sites and miscellaneous garbage and debris from sites across the Smith River NRA and along the river.
+Annual events involved a mix of local volunteers along with a dozen or more Natural Resources Club members to clean up illegal dump sites and miscellaneous garbage and debris from sites across the Smith River NRA and along the river.
 Appliances were frequently recovered and the largest items included abandoned trailers, autos, and even RVs.
 Special thanks to our partners the Trash Dogs and Tidewater Contractors who assisted with some of the vehicles.

-SRA currently hosts and organizes annual Coastal Cleanups across the county including coastal wetland areas, as well as River and Smith River NRA Cleanups on an as needed basis.
+SRA currently hosts and organizes annual Coastal Cleanups across the county including coastal wetland areas, as well as River and Smith River National Recreation Area cleanups on an as needed basis.
 Special thanks to the many partners that make these cleanups possible, including the California Department of Fish and Wildlife, the Del Norte Solid Waste Management Authority, faculty from the Del Norte County Unified School District, the Tolowa Dee-ni’ Nation, and a core group of dedicated corporate sponsors.
 These cleanups are a shining example of how our community works together to steward and care for our prized public land and resources.